smbjorklund/media_update/README.txt

 The 'doc' directory contains further information you might want to read first.

-To fill up the site with some content, migrate data from testbool by invoking a command like this one:
+To fill up the site with some content, migrate data from teststring by invoking a command like this one:

     bin/site-drush migrate-import --verbose --all